-The growth rate in agriculture, industry and service sectors of the economy in Turkey decreased since 2007, and therefore GDP had a stable course in 2008.
+Growth rates in agriculture, industry and service sectors in Turkey economy decelerated as of 2007, and therefore GDP had a stable course in 2008.
 GDP shrank 4.8% in 2009 due to the spread of the crisis.
-Rates of capacity utilization also dropped in those years, due to insufficient demand from companies (Yıldırım, 2010: 54).
+Rates of capacity utilization also dropped in those years, due to the demand insufficiency of companies (Yıldırım, 2010: 54).